RTEMS/rtems-docs/user/rsb/cross-canadian-cross.rst

 .. note: Installing Into Different Directories

+  If you use a prefix that is different to the path the build RTEMS BSP is installed under use the ``--with-rtems`` option to specify the top level path to the RTEMS BSP.
+Do not add an extra directories to the path,the RSB knows how to search the path.

-  If you install BSPs into a different path to the prefix use the ``--with-tools`` option to specify the path to the tools.
-Do not add the 'bin' directory at the end of the path.
+  If the tools have been installed in a different location to the RTEMS BSP and the prefix use the ``--with-tools`` option to specift the top level path to the installed tools Again do not add an extar directory such as ``bin`` as the RSB knows how to search the supplied tools path.

+  We recommend you install all thrid party packages using the same prefix. the RTEM BSP you can use the

 Canadian Cross Building
 ^^^^^^^^^^^^^^^^^^^^^^^